Street Fighter (UDON comics): Plot

-Street Fighter vs. Darkstalkers (2017-2018)
+Street Fighter vs. Darkstalkers (2017–2018)

 Spans issues #0 through #8.
 The Darkstalkers series crossover limited series titled Street Fighter vs. Darkstalkers started publishing on February 22, 2017 and ended on January 31, 2018.
 Written by Matt Moylan and illustrated by Hanzo Steinbach.

 Plot

-With Gill's help, Jedah reclaims his castle from Ozom and uses his former assistant's skull as the base for his new realm, Majigen.
-He plans to use Majigen to make the Fetus of God, which would devour all universes and realities and unite them into a single universal soul.
+With Gill's help, Jedah reclaims his castle from Ozom and uses his former assistant's skull as the base for his new realm, the Majigen.
+He plans to use the Majigen to make the Fetus of God, which would devour all universes and realities and unite them into a single universal soul.
 Since the Majigen is fueled by chaos and conflict, Jedah has Lilith, the second half of Morrigan Aensland's soul, kidnap several Street Fighters and Darkstalkers to pit them against each other in the Majigen.
 He forces Gill to be the conduit for the positive and negative ki from the conflict, allowing him to create and power the Fetus of God.

 Chun-Li awakens in a forest in the Majigen, where she is attacked by large insect monsters before receiving assistance from Ken and Sagat to fend them off.
 They then get into a fight with Jon Talbain and Felicia before realizing they all came from the human realm and were put there by Lilith.
 The five then begin to head towards a mountain after Chun-Li heard a voice encouraging them to go there, which she later believes to be Gen. The group is then attacked by Lord Raptor and his zombies.
 Raptor uses his powers to transform Ken into a rage-fueled warrior under his control named Violent Ken after the latter gets infected by one of his zombies.
 The fighters are saved by Victor von Gerdenheim and Elena, who uses her healing powers to turn Lord Raptor into a human and Ken back to normal.

 Once they make it to the mountain, Bishamon appears and battles them with his army of souls.
 In the midst of the fight, Chun-Li is called into a nearby forest by Gen, whose soul has wandered restlessly in the Majigen for the sins he committed during his life.
-To help Chun-Li and her allies escape from the realm, Gen teaches her the forbidden techniques known as the Killing Intent.
+To help Chun-Li and her allies escape from the realm, Gen teaches her the forbidden technique known as the Killing Intent.
 Thanks to her new training, Chun-Li finds the weakest point in the universe and creates an exit out of the Majigen while Victor stays behind to hold off Bishamon and his minions.